wireapp/wire-server-deploy/offline/instrument_monitoring.md

 All the sections below described how and what to modify to have a successful prometheus instrumentation.

 #### Define values to create a Local PV

+A local Persistent Volume (local PV) is used in this setup to provide reliable, high-performance, and persistent storage for Prometheus data within an air-gapped or on-premises Kubernetes environment.

+In air-gapped environments without access to cloud storage or external networked storage, a local PV is a practical way to provide persistent storage using the node’s own disks.

 Check the default values to create a persistent volume in the cluster on a certain node (e.g. kubenode3) where the prometheus pod is also pinned.